devdept-io/app-starter/README.md

 # Org

 ## Configure
-1 - Change the name org in the project to your liking 2 - Configure ios/andriod if needed in the app repo
+1 - Change the name org in the project to your liking (find and replace @org).
+2 - Configure ios/andriod if needed in the app repo
 3 - If needed change the names of the apps, be sure to find and replace carefully